 - a) SOE 1 (clinical anaesthesia with linked applied clinical science) consisting of 4 clinical short cases with linked applied clinical science.
 This SOE is in two parts, A and B, which are taken consecutively with candidates moving exam floors to sit the next part.
-Each part is 26 minutes in duration, comprising two clinical short cases with linked clinical science questions with 13 minutes devoted to each pair of questions. - b) SOE 2 (clinical anaesthesia) consisting of a two-section clinical long case followed by two stand-alone clinical short cases taken in one sitting.
+Each part is 26 minutes in duration, comprising two clinical short cases with linked clinical science questions with 13 minutes devoted to each pair of questions.
+Candidates will interact with 4 different examiners during SOE1. - b) SOE 2 (clinical anaesthesia) consisting of a two-section clinical long case followed by two stand-alone clinical short cases taken in one sitting.
 This SOE is 36 minutes in duration, comprising 10 minutes to view clinical material, 13 minutes devoted to a two-section clinical long case and 13 minutes devoted to two questions on clinical anaesthesia unrelated to the clinical long case.
+Candidates will interact with 2 different examiners during SOE2.